-For many years, Judge Ball was a loved and respected jurist in Larimer County.
-Each spring the Conrad L. Ball Award is given, in his memory, to a recipient who has significantly contributed toward improving the quality of community justice in the County.
-The Larimer County Community Corrections Department conducts the awards process (gathering nominations, selecting the recipient, arranging the awards dinner, and presenting the award).
+For many years, Judge Conrad L. Ball was a beloved and respected jurist in Larimer County.
+Each fall the Conrad L. Ball Award is given, in his memory, to a recipient who has significantly contributed toward improving the quality of community justice in Larimer County.
+The event is hosted by the Larimer County Community Corrections Advisory Board.
+With the awards process and event planning conducted by Department staff (gathering nominations, facilitating voting process for The Board, arranging the awards dinner, and award presentation).

-Nominations for the 46th Conrad Ball Award are now closed.
+Nominations for the 48th Annual Conrad Ball Award are now open.

 Please note that this award depends greatly on incoming nominations.
-Without appreciative people willing to take the time to submit nominations, the award could not happen.
-If you know someone who deserves recognition, please make the effort to nominate during the open nomination period (typically the Springtime of each year).
-Nominating is easy and just requires that you write a brief essay (not more than two typed pages) describing the nominee's outstanding or significant contribution(s) to the quality of justice in Larimer County.
+Without appreciative people willing to take the time to submit nominations, this award would not be possible.
+If you know someone deserving of recognition, please submit your nomination during the open nomination period.
+Nominating is easy and requires that you write a brief essay (not more than one typed page) describing the nominee's outstanding or significant contribution(s) to the quality of justice in Larimer County.
+When drafting your nomination, consider including information about how long the nominee has been contributing to the criminal justice system, in what roles or capacities, what are the impacts they've made or trails they have blazed, and any traits, examples, or accomplishments.

 2024 - Honorable Susan Blanco